 This use case could require a significant amount of bandwidth.
 Is NGV considering spectrum outside of 5.9GHz for this use case?

+The industry is planning to introduce sensor sharing in the 5.9GHz using legacy 11p.

+NGV is developing new NGV modulation for more efficient transmission of long sensor sharing messages.

-NGV SG is considering using spectrum outside of the 5.9 GHz band for sensor sharing.
+Having said that, NGV SG might be considering using spectrum outside of the 5.9 GHz band for raw sensor data sharing.

 Use Case 3 Multi-Channel Operation

 Not clear how this reflects multichannel operation as described in IEEE 1609.4

+NGV is not addressing topics in IEEE 1609 domain.
+IEEE 1609.4 operation ignores the PHY limitations, which may cause mutual interferences between channels.
+NGV may decrease those limitations.

 Not clear which is the “non-safety” channel.
 Under the FCC bandplan, all channels are considered safety channels; there are no “non-safety” channels.
 Two channels (172 and 184) are safety only; the rest can be a mixture of safety and non-safety.